-This Official Statement contains summaries of the terms of the Bonds, certain fiscal matters of the State and certain taxes imposed by the State.
-See "THE BONDS-Security for the Bonds," below.
-The descriptions included in this Official Statement do not purport to be comprehensive or definitive, and such summaries and descriptions are qualified in their entirety by reference to such laws, and the definitive forms of documents, exhibits, or appendices where applicable.
+This Official Statement contains summaries of the terms of the Bonds, certain fiscal matters of the State, and the Severance Taxes (defined below) imposed by the State.
+The descriptions included in this Official Statement do not purport to be comprehensive or definitive, and such summaries and descriptions are qualified in their entirety by reference to such laws, and the definitive forms of documents, exhibits or appendices where applicable.

-Requests for additional information about the State, the taxes, or requests for copies of any document or statute referred to in this Official Statement, may be directed to:
+Requests for additional information about the State, the Severance Taxes, or requests for copies of any document or statute referred to in this Official Statement, may be directed to: